 - You May Store Tokens

 You may store the alphanumeric user IDs (Member Tokens) that we provide to you for identifying users or any individual member’s authentication token (OAuth Token) that we provide to you when a LinkedIn user authenticates your Application to his LinkedIn account.

-To improve the member experience, you may cache LinkedIn Content, but you must not do so for more than 24 hours from your original request.
+To improve the member experience, you may cache the Content for up to 24 hours from a request for that Content through the API.
 This limited permission to cache is for performance reasons only.
-You do not have any rights to the LinkedIn Content beyond this limited use.
+You do not have any rights to store the LinkedIn Content beyond this limited 24-hour period.